Usage Examples

 filefortress remotes add

-filefortress quota status "Remote Name"
+filefortress remotes info "Remote Name" --refresh

 Problem: Commands fail with "device not registered" error.